Certified Circuits: Stability Guarantees for Mechanistic Circuits: Introduction

 \section{Introduction}

 Understanding \emph{how} neural networks arrive at their predictions is a central challenge in machine learning.
 Mechanistic interpretability tackles this by identifying \emph{circuits}---minimal subnetworks responsible for specific model behaviors~\citep{olah2020zoom,conmy2023towards,elhage2021mathematical}.
-In vision models, for instance, a circuit for recognizing ``dog'' might comprise particular convolutional filters detecting fur texture, ears, and eyes, connected through specific neurons across subsequent layers.
+In vision models, for instance, a circuit for recognizing ``crocodile'' might comprise particular convolutional filters detecting scales, sharp teeth, and elongated snouts, connected through specific neurons across subsequent layers.
 Discovering such circuits promises not only scientific insight into learned representations but also practical benefits: debugging failure modes, auditing for biases, and enabling targeted model editing.

 Circuit discovery methods have emerged across modalities.
 In language models, activation patching and causal tracing isolate attention heads and MLP neurons responsible for factual recall, indirect object identification, and other behaviors~\citep{meng2022locating,wang2023interpretability,goldowsky2023localizing}.
-In vision, analogous methods prune model components to find minimal sufficient subnetworks for recognizing specific visual concepts~\citep{rajaram2024automatic, olah2020zoom, dreyer2024pure}.
+In vision, analogous methods prune model components to find minimal sufficient subnetworks for recognizing visual concepts~\citep{rajaram2024automatic, olah2020zoom, dreyer2024pure, zukowska2026seeing}.
 These approaches start with a \emph{concept dataset}: a collection of inputs representing the target behavior.
-They then identify which model components are necessary and sufficient to maintain performance on this dataset, discarding the rest.
-The result is a sparse circuit, i.e., a subgraph of the full model graph that is intended to capture the mechanistic basis of the behavior.
+They then identify which model components are necessary or sufficient to maintain performance on this dataset, discarding the rest.
+The result is a sparse circuit, i.e., a subgraph of the model graph intended to capture the mechanistic basis of the behavior.